jeannafta/master_thesis/README.md

   > python3 script.py
 - To execute a Python script in parallel within the container terminal using multiple processes (in this case, 2 processes):
   > mpirun -np 2 python3 script.py

-2. Running Jupyter Notebooks in Dolfinx/lab Container
+**2.** Running **Jupyter Notebooks** in dolfinx/lab container
 - To create a new container named `PDM` that will have acess to the local folder  `models`:
   > docker run --name PDM -p 8888:8888 -v $(pwd)/models:/root dolfinx/lab:stable
-- Select the kernel 'Python 3 (ipykernel)'
+- Select the kernel `Python 3 (ipykernel)`

-3. General commands
+**3. Shared commands** for container management
 - To stop the container:
   > docker stop PDM
 - To restart the container:
   > docker restart PDM

-## Operations on containers
+- To remove the container (the container should be stopped first):
+  > docker rm PDM
-- To list all containers (including stopped containers):
+- To list all existing containers, including stopped containers:
-  > docker container ls -a
-  Or
   > docker ps -a
-- To remove a container:
-  > docker container rm container_ID

 ## Install other Python libraries inside a container
-Installing an additional library in a docker container is similar to installing a library in a Python virtual environment.
-For example one can use pip3 to install `pyvista` library:
+Installing an additional library in a Docker container is similar to installing a library in a Python virtual environment.
+If using the `dolfinx/dolfinx` container, the terminal should be launched as indicated in Point 1.
+On the other hand, with the dolfinx/lab container (JupyterLab interface), the terminal can be directly opened from the interface.
+Once the terminal is accessed, libraries, for example `pyvista`, can be installed using the package manager `pip3`:
 > pip3 install pyvista